ucla-vision/xivo/wiki.md

 ## Evaluation

 We benchmarked the performance of our system in terms of ATE (Absolute Trajectory Error), RPE (Relative Pose Error), and computational cost against other top-performing open-source implementations, i.e., OKVIS, VINS-Mono and ROVIO, on publicly available datasets.
-Our implementation achieves comparable accuracy at a much lower computational cost.
+Our implementation achieves comparable accuracy at a fraction of the computational cost.

 ### Algorithm Categories